 This raises the question of whether section 99 of the TAA prevents SARS from auditing a taxpayer post prescription.
 If not, then what would be the purpose of an audit for a tax year where the assessment has already prescribed?
 Can an audit of the original assessment, post prescription, still be for the proper administration of a tax Act?

 As a general rule an assessment by SARS prescribes within three years from the date of assessment or, in the case of a self-assessment, within five years.
 However, as is generally the case in tax law, there are certain exceptions to the rule.
-The general rule that an assessment prescribes within three or five years (as the case may be) does not apply in circumstances where the correct amount of tax was not properly assessed due to fraud, misrepresentation or non-disclosure of material fact.
+The general rule that an assessment prescribes within three or five years (as the case may be) does not apply in circumstances where the correct amount of tax was not properly assessed due to fraud, misrepresentation or non-disclosure of material fact (see the book by our founder: Practical Guide to Handling Tax Disputes for more detailed discussion on prescription).

 Section 171 of the TAA states that recovery steps to collect a tax debt may not be initiated any later than fifteen years form the date of assessment.